Clockwork Finance: Automated Analysis of Economic Security in Smart Contracts: Clockwork Finance Formalism

 We also define miner-extractable value, which computes the maximum value that a \textit{miner} can extract in a state $s$.
 Consider a player $P$ working as a miner.
 The $\kMEV$ of $P$ in state $s$ can now be defined as:

-Note that the parameter $k$ is the length by which the current chain is extended.
-The most common scenario will be extension by a single block for which we use will simply use $\MEV$ as shorthand henceforth. $\kMEV$ does not account for how difficult it is to mine the $k$ consecutive blocks, but it is sufficient for our purpose to understand the value that can be extracted if a single miner could append multiple blocks.
+Note that the parameter $k$ is the length by which the chain at state $s$ is extended (including through a chain-reorg) by $P$.
+The most common scenario will be extension by a single block for which we use will simply use $\MEV$ as shorthand henceforth. $\kMEV$ does not account for how difficult it is for $P$ to mine the $k$ consecutive blocks, but it is sufficient for our purpose to understand the value that can be extracted if a single miner could append multiple consecutive blocks.
 In Appendix~\ref{appendix:GMEV}, we define a weighted notion of miner-extractable-value that takes the probability of appending multiple blocks into account.
 We call this ``weighted MEV'' or $\WMEV$.

+\begin{remark}[Local vs global maximization] The astute reader may notice that our definitions (along with our concrete CFF instantiation in Section~\ref{sec:kmodel}) only considers the maximum value extractable in some \textit{given state} $s$.
+This can be considered analogous to finding a ``local maximum'' in the search space, leaving open the possibility that a non-optimal EV computation in the current state may lead to a higher combined EV when future states are also considered.

+As a simple example, consider a transaction $\tx$ that gives a specific miner $P$ a profit of $1~\ETH$ if it is mined when a contract $C$ has state $c_1$ and $10~\ETH$ when the contract has state $c_2$.
+Assume that the state change from $c_1$ to $c_2$ can only be caused (irreversibly) by a different player $P'$.
+Now, if $P$ mines a block when $C$ has state $c_1$, local MEV maximization would say that it should include $\tx$ within its block.
+But if $P'$ later causes the state change to $c_2$ in a new transaction, then $P$ would have made $9~\ETH$ more if it waited to include $\tx$.

+While it is theoretically possible to define a ``global maximum'' for EV, computing it requires knowing the probability distribution of future transactions, i.e., how new transactions will be created and ordered within blocks (including by other players).
+In other words, it requires perfect knowledge of the strategy of all other players in the system, which is unrealistic.

+We therefore focus in this work only on the maximum EV for a particular state.
+We emphasize however, that our definition is exact w.r.t. this local value. \end{remark}

+\begin{remark}[MEV subsumes other attacks] We highlight that our notion of MEV subsumes not only arbitrage but \textit{all attacks that can be carried out based on the current state of the system by a profit-seeking player}.
+Notably, this includes not only common strategies such as frontrunning, backrunning, and sandwich attacks~\cite{zhou2020high}, but also attacks with significant complexity observed in the wild, such as~\cite{pancakebunnyattack,arrayfinanceattack}.

+A common theme within these complex attacks in particular has been to use flash loans to borrow a significant amount of some token(s) and use this capital to extract profit by violating an implicit assumption in another contract (e.g., the valuation of a pool or token), before returning the loan.
+Such attacks can be explored from the current state without requiring additional state changes from other players, thereby allowing for our local computation of extractable value.
+We further note that since a miner is in a strictly more privileged position than any other permissionless player in the system, these strategies are exploitable by a miner.
+Moreover, in any competitive race to extract these opportunities, the miner will ultimately have the option to capture the resulting revenue.
+This provides intuition for why MEV is more general than arbitrage or attacks.

+We include a concrete example of such a flash-loan based attack within CFF in Section~\ref{sec:other-attacks}.